ofiwg/libfabric/man/fi_endpoint.3.md

 : Indicates that a completion entry should be generated for data transfer operations.

-*FI_REMOTE_SIGNAL*
-: Indicates that a completion entry at the target process should be generated for the given operation.
-The remote endpoint must be configured with FI_REMOTE_SIGNAL, or this flag will be ignored by the target.
-The local endpoint must be configured with the FI_REMOTE_SIGNAL capability in order to specify this flag.

 *FI_REMOTE_COMPLETE*
 : Generally, this flag indicates that an operation will not complete until it has been accepted into the fabric and acknowledged by a remote service.